 GB002 is an orally inhaled, small molecule, selective platelet-derived growth factor, or PDGF, receptor kinase inhibitor in development for the treatment of pulmonary arterial hypertension, or PAH, an orphan disease with high unmet medical need.
-PAH is characterized by abnormally high pressure in the blood vessels transporting blood from the right side of the heart to the lungs and is a progressive and often fatal disease.
-In contrast to the three classes of marketed vasodilatory therapies for PAH, GB002 has the potential to be the first treatment with disease-modifying effects.
+PAH is characterized by abnormally high pressure in the blood vessels transporting blood from the right side of the heart to the lungs and is a progressive, and often fatal, disease.
+In contrast to the three classes of marketed vasodilatory therapies for PAH, GB002 has the potential to be disease-modifying by addressing the cellular overgrowth, fibrosis and vascular remodeling which underlie PAH.
 Modulation of the PDGF pathway has been shown to be therapeutically relevant in PAH.
 In 2013, Novartis Pharmaceutical Corporation, or Novartis, announced results from a Phase 3 clinical trial in PAH of imatinib (Gleevec), a tyrosine kinase inhibitor with known activity against PDGF and marketed for oncology indications.
 These results were notable for not only achievement of statistically significant improvement in the study's primary efficacy endpoint, but also for systemic toxicities.
 To our knowledge, no further development of the drug has occurred in PAH.
-To date, these toxicities have not been observed with GB002 in our ongoing Phase 1 studies in healthy volunteers.
-We plan to commence a Phase 1b clinical trial in PAH in the first half of 2019 and a Phase 2/3 clinical trial in PAH in the second half of 2019.
+These toxicities were not observed in our completed Phase 1 single-ascending-dose, or SAD, or multiple-ascending-dose, or MAD, studies in healthy volunteers, in which GB002 was generally well tolerated.

+We initiated our Phase 1b clinical trial in PAH in the first quarter of 2020, and we expect to initiate a Phase 2 clinical trial in PAH in the second half of 2020.
+We believe that data generated from this Phase 2 clinical trial will inform the design of potential registrational studies of GB002 in PAH.
 We retain worldwide rights to GB002.
-The U.S. Food and Drug Administration, or FDA, has granted GB002 orphan drug designation for the treatment of patients with PAH.
+The U.S. Food and Drug Administration, or FDA, and the European Medicines Agency, or EMA, have granted GB002 orphan drug designation for the treatment of patients with PAH.

-GB004 (HIF-1α Stabilizer)
+GB004 (HIF-1a Stabilizer)

 GB004 is a novel, gut-targeted, oral small molecule in development for the treatment of inflammatory bowel disease, or IBD, including ulcerative colitis, or UC, and Crohn's disease, or CD.
-GB004 stabilizes hypoxia inducible factor-1a, or HIF-1a, through the inhibition of prolyl hydroxylase domain proteins, or PHDs, key enzymes involved in HIF degradation.
-Preclinical data from animal models of IBD demonstrated that HIF-1a stabilization restores intestinal epithelial barrier integrity and function and results in immunomodulatory effects that we believe are important in reducing inflammation and enhancing mucosal healing in IBD patients.
-We have completed a Phase 1 single-ascending-dose, or SAD, study in healthy volunteers and are dosing healthy volunteers in a Phase 1 multiple-ascending-dose, or MAD, study.
-We plan to pursue clinical development in both UC and CD patients and expect to initiate a Phase 1b clinical trial in UC in the first half of 2019.
-We also plan to initiate a Phase 2 clinical trial in UC in the first half of 2020.
+GB004 stabilizes hypoxia inducible factor- 1α , or HIF- 1α , through the inhibition of prolyl hydroxylase domain proteins, or PHDs, key enzymes involved in HIF degradation.
+Preclinical data from animal models of IBD demonstrated that HIF- 1α stabilization restores intestinal epithelial barrier integrity and function and results in immunomodulatory effects that we believe are important in reducing inflammation and enhancing mucosal healing in IBD patients.
+We have completed Phase 1 SAD and MAD studies of GB004 in healthy volunteers, and all doses of GB004 were well tolerated.
+We have completed enrollment for our GB004 Phase 1b trial in UC patients with active disease.
 We retain worldwide rights to GB004.